wasserth/TotalSegmentator/README.md

 ![Alt text](resources/imgs/overview_subclasses_2.png)

-Next to the default task (`total`) there are more subtasks with more classes:
+Next to the default task (`total`) there are more subtasks with more classes.
+If the taskname ends with `_mr` is works for MR images, otherwise for CT images.

 Openly available for any usage:
 * **total**: default task containing 117 main classes (see [here](https://github.com/wasserth/TotalSegmentator#class-details) for a list of classes)